 Click the Select Accounts link to access the Statement of Cash Flows Account Selection form and assign a range of object and subsidiary accounts.

+10.5.4 Assigning Accounts to Cash Flow Activity Codes

-10.5.3.3 Statement of Cash Flows Account Selection Form
+Access the Statement of Cash Flows Account Selection form.

 Use this form to assign from and through object accounts and subsidiaries.